Women in the Electrical Trade Talk Shop

 2. WOMEN IN THE ELECTRICAL TRADE HAVE A PATH TO SUCCESS

-Schirm agreed.
+Schirm has had similar experiences, but defying expectations is part of the fun.
 Her husband is an electrician.
 She said when they attend dinners and events together, people often defer to her husband as the expert.
-They’re usually surprised when they find out she runs a $300 million-per-year company.
+They’re usually surprised when they find out she runs a $400 million-per-year company.

 maria schirm tri-city